Early Life and Education

-Holden Spaht, born and raised in Baton Rouge, Louisiana, is the son of educators.
-He attended Dartmouth College, where he earned a B.A. in economics, followed by studies in international politics at the University of Cologne on a Fulbright Scholarship.
-He later obtained an MBA from Harvard Business School.
-These educational experiences provided a strong foundation for his future career.
+Holden Spaht was born and raised in Baton Rouge, Louisiana.
+He attended Dartmouth College, earning a B.A. in economics.
+He furthered his studies in international politics at the University of Cologne on a Fulbright Scholarship.
+Spaht later obtained an MBA from Harvard Business School.

 Rise to Success

 Spaht began his career as an analyst at Morgan Stanley in New York.
 He subsequently held analyst and associate roles at Thomas H. Lee Partners in Boston and Morgan Stanley in London and San Francisco.
-In 2005, he joined Thoma Bravo, where he has been a key figure in the firm's growth.
-He is responsible for leading the firm's application software strategy, focusing on financial technology, e-commerce, and other sectors.
-Over his career, Spaht has held board seats and led numerous exits, playing a pivotal role in the digital transformation of enterprise software.
+In 2005, Spaht joined Thoma Bravo, where he currently serves as a Managing Partner.
+His leadership has been pivotal in driving the firm’s growth in the software private equity sector.
+He is responsible for leading the firm's application software strategy, with a specific focus on the financial technology, e-commerce, education, and office of the CFO spaces.

 Key Business Strategies